 We have seen that NPP models offer both robustness and efficiency, but this comes at a computational cost.
-Computing the NPP posterior (\Cref{eqn:npp_decomp}) requires computing not only the parametric model posterior, but also (1) the mixing weight $\eta_n$, and (2) the nonparametric posterior, $ \Pi_\pert\left( \psi \left(\p\right) \mid x_{1:n} \right)$.
-In this section we propose a new inference approach that replaces each term with alternatives that are efficient to compute, practical to implement and preserve robustness and efficiency.
+Computing the NPP posterior (\Cref{eqn:npp_decomp}) requires computing not only the parametric model posterior, but also (a) the mixing weight $\eta_n$, and (b) the nonparametric posterior, $ \Pi_\pert\left( \psi \left(\p\right) \mid x_{1:n} \right)$.
+In this section we propose a new inference approach that replaces each term with alternatives that are efficient to compute and practical to implement, but also preserve robustness and efficiency.
 The aim of this \textit{generalized NPP} (gNPP) approach is not to directly approximate the NPP, but rather to mimic its statistical behavior while easing computation.

 \paragraph{Mixing weight.} The mixing weight $\eta_n$ depends on the Bayes factor $\BF_n$ (\Cref{Bayes-factor}), which compares the marginal likelihood of the parametric model to the marginal likelihood of a nonparametric alternative.
 Computing marginal likelihoods is often challenging, especially for nonparametric models.
 We propose to replace the Bayes factor with a generalized Bayes factor, which uses divergences instead of marginal likelihoods to evaluate the parametric model~\citep{Shao2018-ef,Weinstein2023}.
 Our approach is motivated by the observation that, asymptotically, the standard Bayes factor will converge to the posterior expected KL divergence, $\frac{1}{n} \log \BF_n \to -\mathbb{E}[\kl{\p_0 \|\p_\theta} \mid x_{1:n}]$ a.s., under regularity conditions \citep{Dawid2011-kb,Shao2018-ef,Miller2021,Weinstein2023}.
 We consider alternative divergences, easing computation while matching the behavior of the Bayes factor.